The Convergence of the Internet of Things, Blockchain, and Artificial Intelligence. Part 1.

 It is even more challenging when they have to deliver on a daily basis with a shrinking budget and staffing.
 It is comparable to trying to change the wheel of a car while driving…

 It explains, in part, that the awareness of Procurement professionals regarding the potential and implications of IoT, blockchain, and AI is relatively low.
-As they often focus more on the what and not enough on the
+As they often focus more on the what and not enough on the why, the perception they have of these technologies is biased or incomplete:

 - AI = rise of super-intelligent robots that will take our jobs,